Up to 50% off sofas & mattresses — limited‑time deals.

 A 10-minute in-store test script

-3. Stand up and sit down five times.
-Notice strain points.
+3. Stand up and sit down several times.

-5. Run your hand along seams and piping.
-Tug lightly.
-You’re checking whether tailoring feels tight and stable.
+5. Run your hand along seams and piping and give them a light tug.

 Questions that reveal quality fast

-• What is the frame made of, and how are corners reinforced?
+• What is the frame made of, and how are the corners reinforced?

 • What suspension system is used?

-• What is the cushion core material (and density, if available)?
+• What is the cushion core material, and what is the foam density if available?

 • What is the cleaning code and fiber content?

-• Is the warranty prorated, and what counts as normal softening vs defect?
+• Is the warranty prorated, and what counts as normal softening versus a defect?

 Buying online without gambling

-Online can work well if you control for uncertainty:
+Online buying can work well if you control the unknowns:

-• Order swatches and check them in morning light and evening light.
+• Order swatches and check them in different light.

-• Compare seat depth and height to a chair you already like.
+• Compare seat depth and seat height to a chair you already like.

 • Confirm whether delivery includes room-of-choice placement, assembly, and packaging removal.

-• Read the return policy as if you’re returning it—because you might.
+• Read the return policy as if you are already planning a return.

 Delivery, Setup, and Long-Term Maintenance